Narberth/ Carmarthenshire hills of West Wales

 See it in spring photographs, in summer photographs, in autumn colours, and in winter here, or in real guest photos.
-With access to a dozen acres of green pasture, in a peaceful location, this is a real 'step back in time' escape in the heart of the hills of Carmarthenshire, West Wales, yet easily accessed from the M4 at Carmarthen, and only 11 miles (16 minute drive) from the coast at Laugharne.
+With access to a dozen acres of green pasture, in a completely peaceful location, this is a real 'step back in time' escape in the heart of the hills of Carmarthenshire, West Wales, yet easily accessed from the M4 at Carmarthen, and only 11 miles (16 minute drive) from the coast at Laugharne.
 See photos from easily accessible coastal walks.
 The detached cottage has one of the best surviving traditional Welsh cottage interiors (built 1755) and is furnished with Welsh country antiques.

 Kitchen with new Rayburn stove (solid fuel) that runs hot water and underfloor heating to ground floor.
 Neff stainless steel appliances. fridge-freezer and stainless steel hob and electric oven.
 Doors to both gardens.

 Dining room in former parlour with antique Welsh oak dresser, longcase clock etc. Some nice Georgian pieces.
 A nice, peaceful room to write in.

 Cegin Fawr is the main room of the house (literally the 'Great Kitchen').
 Working inglenook with genuine Victorian cast-iron range.
 Welsh stick chairs, settles and an Ercol sofa and chair.

 Bathroom (ground floor) in former dairy with contemporary roll-top bath and modern designer fittings, heated towel rail.